A list of all Undergraduate courses in Liberal & Civic Studies:

 Education, Democracy and Active Citizenship: This is the capstone course of the Liberal and Civic Studies Program.
 It involves a careful examination of the assumptions upon which democracy is based and the work of citizen groups who are addressing America’s social problems from education and government to human services, jobs and the media.
 The course also examines the possible challenges that the current generation will face in the future.
 Students complete a research project that is designed to integrate L&CS core courses with service-learning work, and culminates in a formal paper and group presentation to the SMC community.
 This course has a biweekly activity lab.
 Prerequisites: L&CS 123

 Students take this course in the semester immediately after Senior Capstone I. The course, which consists of eight sessions, assists students in preparing their academic portfolios and themselves for their assessment interview, which occurs in the latter part of the semester.
 Prerequisites: Senior Capstone I

 192 Text-Based Discussion in the Middle School Classroom (.25)

 This field-based course trains and gives students hands-on experience in facilitating seminar-style, text-based discussion groups for children.
 After introductory training workshops, students will lead such discussion groups on-site in a middle-school classroom.
 Students will learn about and practice an educational style that develops critical skills, speaking, reading, and thinking in open discussion.
-This course is required of all Teacher for Tomorrow students and Education track students would benefit from this course.
-This course must be taken before L&CS 124.
-Prerequisite: Collegiate Seminar 122.
+This course is required of all Teachers for Tomorrow students.
+Education track students would benefit from this course, as well.
+This course must be taken before Senior Capstone II.